causalfragility-lab/confoundvis/README.md

 | Partial R-squared / Robustness value | Cinelli & Hazlett (2020) | R² of confounder with treatment and outcome |
 | E-value style metrics | VanderWeele & Ding (2017) | Minimum confounding risk ratio to explain away effect |

+## Theoretical Extension

+Beyond these established sensitivity frameworks, `confoundvis` implements a differential sensitivity perspective for unobserved confounding (Hait, in preparation), which reconceptualizes robustness as a local geometric property of the confounding path.
+This approach extends classical threshold-based diagnostics by introducing local sensitivity slopes, curvature, and cumulative fragility as core features of robustness analysis.

 ## Simulation Results

 ### Taylor Approximation Bias Across Window Widths